WomenWhoCode/Berlin/README.md

 - What is it exactly?
 Try to describe it in a sentence or two
 - Why do you like it / or think it is useful?
 - a link to the resource (Learn about how to create a clickable link in this [markdown guide](https://www.markdownguide.org/basic-syntax#links))
+Vilsi jain  (Learn about how to create a clickable link in this [markdown guide](https://www.markdownguide.org/basic-sy